segmentio/segment-docs/src/connections/destination-data-control.md

   - Values are "planned" or "unplanned"

 > info ""
-> The schema export doesn't include actual values (for example, personal data) for the events, properties, and traits you are tracking for a specific source.
+> The exported schema doesn't include actual values (for example, personal data) for the events, properties, and traits you are tracking for a specific source.

 See the [Segment Schema Limits](/docs/connections/schema-unique-limits/) for more information on how to manage the Source Schema.